xavi0007/MAS_chatbot/README.md

 ```

 ### Future work
-- Distributed and prviate data training for the chatbot
+- Distributed and private data training for the chatbot
-- Futher integration of a RAG system
+- Further integration of a RAG system
 - Optimization of resources usage
 - Progressive Online Fine-tuning for the AI agents
 - Multiple Agent working together synchronously